eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_windows.rst

 ==================================

-The instructions for installing *eProsima Fast DDS* in a Windows environment from binaries are provided in this page..
+The instructions for installing *eProsima Fast DDS* in a Windows environment from binaries are provided in this page.
 It is organized as follows:

 .. contents::